-Figure 6: Gross fixed capital formation 2021
+Figure 6: Gross Fixed Capital Formation 2022

-2.4 Exports of goods and services
+2.4 Exports of Goods and Services

-Export amounted to 292 million USD in 2020.
-The major export product is livestock, with a share of the total decreasing from 91 percent in 2012 to 63 percent in 2021.
-The volume decreased by 35 percent from 2012 to 2020, due to a decrease of exports of live animals following the ban imposed by Saudi Arabia and the 2015-2017 drought.
+Export amounted to 387 million USD in 2022.
+The major export product is livestock, with a share of the total decreasing from 86 percent in 2012 to 63 percent in 2022.
+The volume decreased by 49 percent from 2012 to 2020, due to a decrease of exports of live animals following the ban imposed by Saudi Arabia and the consecutive droughts.
+However, there were significant increases in 2021 and 2022, 9 and 11 percent respectively.
 Notable products exported aside from live animals include gold, gemstones, scrap metal, animal skins, fishing products, and frankincense.